-The phrase “A Picture of Health” was explored through six key themes, guided by the MRC Spotlights: Antimicrobial Resistance and Infection; Artificial intelligence and Big Data; Diet and Lifestyle; Environment and Ageing, Genetics and Assistive Technologies; Mental Health and Dementia.
+The pilot began in June 2019 with a workshop full of thought-provoking talks from researchers from a range of institutions.
+The phrase “A Picture of Health” was explored through these talks across six key themes, guided by the MRC Spotlights: Antimicrobial Resistance and Infection; Artificial intelligence and Big Data; Diet and Lifestyle; Environment and Ageing, Genetics and Assistive Technologies; Mental Health and Dementia.

 The Picture of Health workshop talks were captured beautifully in these visual minutes courtesy of Woven Ink.

 The second half of the workshop was a facilitated discussion where scientists, artists and creative facilitators all sat down to delve a little deeper into each of these six themes and to sow the seeds of inspiration for how ‘A Picture of Health’ could be portrayed in art form.

 Artists submitted artwork proposals in collaboration with a researcher about the ideas they intended to explore through their pieces of art.
 Five artworks were selected and co-created with researchers over the summer to not only explore the topic, but to also be used as conversational and programming tools to discuss the following topics with the public; sleep, anti-microbial resistance and infection, big health data, memory loss in neurological and psychiatric conditions and health and the environment.

 On 18 and 19 November, the co-created artworks were showcased at a pop-up exhibition at Elephant West in White City as a culmination of the pilot phase.